Government of Kerala: Governor

 The governor is appointed by the President for a term of five years.
 The executive and legislative powers lie with the Chief Minister and his council of ministers, who are appointed by the governor.
 The governors of the states and territories of India have similar powers and functions at the state level as that of the president of India at the national level.
 Only Indian citizens above 35 years of age are eligible for appointment.
 Governors discharge all constitutional functions, such as the appointment of the chief minister, sending reports to the president about failure of constitutional machinery in a state, or with respect to issues relating to the assent to a bill passed by legislature, exercise or their own opinion.

-Arif Mohammad Khan is the present governor.
+Rajendra Arlekar is the present governor.

 The governor enjoys many different types of powers: